-Jamison Teale, Junior Warden, 2023.
+Jamison Teale, Senior Warden, 2024.
 A native son of Virginia, Jamison has been a resident of Hudson and an actively involved member of Christ Church since 1999.
 In that time he has served as a lay reader, vestry member, a convention delegate, and senior warden for nine years.
 He oversaw the design, construction and dedication of the Mac Giffert meditation room, was chairman of the 150th anniversary of the consecration of Christ Church celebration in 2007, and has worked with the acolytes, the altar guild, the floral guild, and the hospitality committee.
 He was installed as the sub-deacon of the parish by Mother Eileen soon after her arrival.
 Jamison and his husband James are antique dealers and share their lives with their four schnauzers and a blue and gold macaw.

 Winnie Thorn, Clerk of Vestry, 2024, grew up in Peekskill and graduated from St. Lawrence University, where she met her husband Craig (now deceased).
 She moved to Hudson, where he had his business, and joined Christ Church in 1963.
 Her oldest son Greg, who passed away in 2006, was an altar boy at Christ Church.
 She raised three children and has eight grandchildren and one great-grandchild.
 A past member of the Columbia Memorial Hospital Board of Trustees, she currently serves on the hospital foundation board.
 She is past president of Friends of Olana, past chair of the Columbia County Council on the Arts and past president of the Hudson Junior Service League.
 She served on the Jayncees board and the Boys’ Club Auxiliary board.
 She spent many years as a volunteer for the American Cancer Society, serving as president of the Columbia County ACS and president of the NY State division of ACS and holding a national ACS office.
 She has served on the board of Columbia-Greene Community College and volunteers with Hospice.